howtographql/howtographql/content/backend/graphql-js/4-authentication-1.md

 </Instruction>

 In the `signup` resolver, you're first creating the hash of the password using `bcryptjs`.
-Next, you're using the `Graphcool` instance from `ctx` to create a new `User` node in the database.
+Next, you're using the `Graphcool` instance from `context` to create a new `User` node in the database.
 Finally, you're returning the `AuthPayload` which contains a `token` and the newly created `user` object.

 > **Note**: In case you wondered whether you should include a check for duplicate email addresses before invoking the `createUser` mutation in the `signup` resolver, this is not necessary.
 This requirement is already taken care of since the `email` field in your data model is annotated with the `@unique` directive.
 For fields that are annotated with this directive, Graphcool ensures that no two nodes with the same values for these fields exist.